(Note: at the bottom of the page, there are 2 useful video links with ECG examples).

 |Lead V5 of a patient with hyperkalemia.
 Note the T wave which becomes tall and narrow.|

 Chronic renal failure The ECG triad of peaked T waves (from hyperkalemia), QT prolongation (from hypocalcemia), and left ventricular hypertrophy (from hypertension) is suggestive of chronic renal failure.

 Hypokalemia, causes hyperpolarization of myocardial cell membranes and increased action potential duration.
 The ECG

 manifestations include ST depression with flattened T waves and increased U wave prominence (U waves become enlarged).
 The U waves can exceed in amplitude the T waves.
+The T waves can be flattened or negative.
 The QT interval is prolonged.
 Because the T waves and U waves often merge, in some cases the QT interval cannot be accurately measured.

 The pediatric ECG